 Koh Rong’s sister island, Koh Rong Sanloem, is even less developed and more untouched by tourism.
 It’s the perfect place to plan a great beach getaway where you can simply relax and be at peace.
 There is a small built-up area on Koh Ron Sanloem, but get away from it, and you’ll be the only one off a path through the jungle that ends in pristine beaches.

 Located on the smaller island of Koh Rong Sanloem to the south of Koh Rong, Lazy Beach is one of the most beautiful beaches in Cambodia.
 The beach can only be reached by hiking through the island to the south for about 45 minutes or by taking a private boat around to the other side of the island.

 It’s nearly abandoned, making it perfect for relaxing and swimming in crystal clear waters.

-Sunset Beach, Koh Rong Samloem can be found just to the northwest of Lazy Beach, Koh Rong Sanloem.
-As the name infers, it’s the best place to watch the sunset on the island.
-There’s a bit more going on here than at Lazy Beach, as you’ll find a dive centre and a couple of lovely accommodations.
+Sunset Beach, Koh Rong Samloem, can be found just to the northwest of Lazy Beach, Koh Rong Sanloem.
+As the name implies, it’s the best place to watch the sunset on the island.
+There’s a bit more going on here than at Lazy Beach, as you’ll find a dive center and a couple of lovely accommodations.